How to Hire International Employees

 A positive onboarding experience leads to increased employee retention.
 Developing an onboarding plan will help the new employee to learn the ins and outs of the team and integrate faster.

-The onboarding plan can entail personalised welcome messages, and internal training to familiarise them with the forms of communications and team members.
+The onboarding plan can entail personalised welcome messages and internal training to familiarise them with the forms of communication and team members.

 The team management should also explain role-specific expectations and assign manageable initial projects.